dbos-inc/dbos-docs/docs/index.md

 # Welcome to DBOS!

 DBOS Transact is an open source framework for developing database-backed applications in Typescript and PostgreSQL.
-You can host the applications yourself or deploy them in minutes to DBOS Cloud.
+You can host DBOS applications yourself or deploy them in minutes to DBOS Cloud.

 You want to build your next database-backed application with DBOS Transact because: